yuval-k/chainlink-twitter/docs/setup_local_testnet.md

 echo '{"jobId":"'$TWITTER_JOB_ID'", "oracleAddr":"'$ORACLE_ADDR'"}' > examples/app/public/oracle.json
 ```

 That's it! we are all setup!
+You can now go and try either the [cli demo instructions](./cli.md) or the [ui demo instructions](./ui.md).